Home / Toolbox Talks / Traffic Control Safety Toolbox Talk

 Maintaining Visibility and Awareness

 Traffic control is only effective if drivers can see and react in time.
 Work zones should be equipped with bright, reflective signage, proper lighting for night work, and highly visible uniforms for workers.
-Regular communication, clear worksite layouts, and properly maintained traffic control setups ensure that construction crews and passing motorists stay safe throughout the project.
+Regular communication, clear worksite layouts, and properly maintained traffic control setups ensure that construction crews and passing motorists don’t encounter safety problems during the project.

 Get this Toolbox Talk in PDF format